fmidev/metolib/doc/wfsrequestparser.md

 MetOLib: WfsRequestParser
 =========================

 Parser may be used directly to request WFS data with given options.
 Parser parses the data received from the server in XML format and provides parsed data through the API.

-*fi.fmi.metoclient.metolib.WfsRequestParser* depends on
+*Metolib.WfsRequestParser* depends on

 * Other MetOLib classes
-    * *fi.fmi.metoclient.metolib.Utils*
+    * *Metolib.Utils*
 * Thirdparty libraries
     * *jQuery* (<https://github.com/jquery/jquery>)
     * *lodash* (<https://github.com/lodash/lodash>)